uptimejp/pgaudit/README.md

 Known problems
 --------------

-We can log function execution using the object_access_hook, but it's very noisy and could do with some filtering of catalog functions.

 Statements are audit-logged even if the transaction they're in is later rolled back.
 This is sometimes desirable (e.g. with SELECT), but makes